peterkuma/alcf-precip/README.md

 ### all

 Run all of the commands below in a sequence.
+Running the whole sequence can be time consuming.
+It may be advisable to run the commands individually instead, especially if there are any errors.

 ### weather